 A well-trodden but longer trail for the whole family, this hike takes you through a pine forest to views of Emmons Glacier, Mount Rainier’s largest.
 At its base, you’ll also see a beautiful, milky-blue glacier-fed lake.

-With plenty of shade, creeks, and mountain views, this is one of our go-to hikes at Mt Rainier when we don’t want to get too sweaty but still want to be on the trail for several hours.
+With plenty of shade, creeks, and mountain views, this is one of the best hikes in Mount Rainier National Park for when we don’t want to get too sweaty but still want to be on the trail for several hours.

 14. Spray Park Trail